• visual identity

 I am constantly looking for new thrills, so do not hesitate to contact me if you have an interesting project where I could take my craft to a new level.

 I have no formal arts education, though I was privately tutored in drawing, painting and visual composition as a kid.
 Instead, I briefly studied commerce and philosophy.
-Graphic design for me is an expression of my world view and how I see myself as a visitor on this planet.
+To me, graphic design is an expression of my world view and how I see myself as a visitor on this planet.

-Here you can read sort of a manifesto which is around since 2004 or so, but I keep updating it time to time.
+Here you can read sort of a manifesto which, in some form, has been around since 2003 or so, but I keep updating it time to time.
 Hopefully it explains my relationship with all this stuff.

 Semiotic Ecology 3.1